diogommpr/PORDATA-data-integration-analysis/README.md

 ## Overview
 This project was developed as a self-initiated initiative to practice data cleaning, integration, and exploratory data analysis using public datasets from PORDATA, Base de Dados de Portugal Contemporâneo.
+The idea was to apply the data wrangling techniques learned from *Wes McKinney's "Python for Data Analysis"* in a practical project.

 The main goal was to download multiple datasets, clean and harmonize them, merge them into a single unified dataset, and perform exploratory analyses